ShreyaManjunath/Interior-Designs/README.md

 # Interior-Designs  link-https://shreyamanjunath.github.io/Interior-Designs/

-This website is built with html,css,javascript which contains animations even in a interior-design website.
+This website is built with html,css,javascript which contains animations even in an interior-design website.